MustaphaBM/DDPG_CONTINUOUS_CONTROL/report.md

 In this project we use DDPG algorithm which stands for **D**eep **D**eterministic **P**olicy **G**radient

-Our agent will see one state of length 33 that represents the postion, velocity, rotation, velocity and angular velocities.
+Our agents will see one state of length 33 that represents the position, velocity, rotation, velocity and angular velocities.

-The agent will receive +0.1 at each time step where its hand is in contact with the target location. it output a vector of 4 entries as an action where each entry is between +1 and -1.
+The agent will receive +0.1 at each time step where its hand is in contact with the target location. it outputs a vector of 4 entries as an action where each entry is between +1 and -1.

-The agent is basically composed of two main neural networks :
+The agent is basically composed of two main neural networks (4 total):

  1. Actor neural network (Local and target) : the Policy Network
     - Input layer 33 nodes (the size of the state)
     - Hidden layer 256 nodes
     - output layer : size of an action

  2. Critic neural network (Local and target) : the value Network